Azawad: Unilateral declaration of independence

 The MNLA was estimated to have up to 3,000 soldiers.
 ECOWAS declared Azawad "null and void", and said that Mali is "one and [an] indivisible entity".
 ECOWAS said that it would use force, if necessary, to put down the rebellion.
 The French government indicated it could provide logistical support.

 On 26 May, the MNLA and its former co-belligerent Ansar Dine announced a pact to merge to form an Islamist state.
 Later reports indicated the MNLA withdrew from the pact, distancing itself from Ansar Dine.
 MNLA and Ansar Dine continued to clash, culminating in the Battle of Gao and Timbuktu on 27 June, in which the Islamist groups Movement for Oneness and Jihad in West Africa and Ansar Dine took control of Gao, driving out the MNLA.
 The following day, Ansar Dine announced that it was in control of Timbuktu and Kidal, the three biggest cities of northern Mali.
 Ansar Dine continued its offensive against MNLA positions and overran all remaining MNLA held towns by 12 July with the fall of Ansongo.

 In December 2012, the MNLA agreed on Mali's national unity and territorial integrity in talks with both the central government and Ansar Dine.

-Northern Mali conflict

-In January 2013, a minor insurgency began when Islamist fundamentalist groups attempted to take control of all of Mali.
-France and Chad sent troops in support of the Malian army.
-The whole Northern region was captured within a month prior to the Islamists offensive against the South.
-The rebels' main presence centered around their headquarters in Kidal.
-Islamists began slowly regrouping in the Adrar des Ifoghas mountains until the French and African coalition launched an offensive to eliminate the Islamist leadership and recover foreign hostages being held by them.

-Tuareg nomadic groups such as the MNLA, an Azawadi separatist group, helped retake several main towns in the North, but stayed neutral in fighting between the Islamists and the Malian army.
-The MNLA co-operated with the French troops, providing guides and logistical services and renting space in their military bases.
-However, no Malian army presence was allowed by MNLA authorities, due to accusations of Malian crimes against the Tuareg people.
-Despite this, the Islamists targeted MNLA checkpoints and other military installations with suicide bombers in retaliation.
-In-fighting also occurred when Chadian intervention forces were accused of firing upon Tuareg civilians.